IsabellaRO/AWSLambdaJobsHandler/README.md

-# AWSLambdaJobsHandler
-Cloud Computing final project.
-Python script orchestrator using AWS Lambda
+# AWS Lambda Jobs Handler

+## Tutorial for running a job

+-Open a terminal in the git repository

+-Run the command:

+`flask run`